zsquareplusc/python-embedded-launcher/documentation/vision.rst

 not always all dependencies are identified correctly (dynamic imports, plugin systems etc.).

-Some of them do not fully isolate the distribution from a Python installtion already present on the system.
+Some of them do not fully isolate the distribution from a Python installation already present on the system.
 This is often a problem for the developer, as finding a suitable test machine required with not Python installed.
 It may also lead to import errors on the users system but not on the developers machine due to this.

-Handling the licenses of all dependencies is also not so easy if the tool just collected the files "randmoly".
+Handling the licenses of all dependencies is also not so easy if the tool just collected the files "randomly".
 Identifying which modules were used may get tricky and sometimes additional modules are collected just because of some test code or dynamic choice of a package, even if that module is not required for the application that is packaged.